 7. Invite Friends Out For A Drink

 If all of your friends are tied up at family barbecues, there's a chance that eventually they'll need a reason to flee.
 You can be that reason!
 Contact some of your closest girls, and see if they're down to grab a drink later in the night.
-Hopefully they'll still be lucid (since there's a chance they've been day-drinking), or can at least sober up enough to get a second wind and accept the invite.
+Hopefully they'll still be lucid (since there's a chance they've been day drinking), or can at least sober up enough to get a second wind and accept the invite.
 If they can't find a way to leave, they might end up inviting you over to their own soiree.

 8. Buy Yourself A Pricier Beer

-If you're normally a PBR kind of girl, it might seem intimidating to try a craft-ier brand.
+If you're normally a PBR kind of person, it might seem intimidating to try a craft-ier brand.
 If you live in an area that lets you create your own six-pack (or buy beers individually), take a risk and go for something you've never tried before.
 This will be a beer you savor, and not a beer you chug, so keep that in mind when making your selection.

 Plus, think of it this way — if you had a barbecue, chances are that you'd end up with questionably warm cans of Miller Lite.
 By not hosting a party, you'll be able to step up your individual beer game a little bit.

-9. Watch Some Feel-Good Movies
+9. Watch Some Feel Good Movies

 TV is always there for you.
 Have a mini-marathon with yourself, and watch a bunch of movies that you cherished during childhood.
 If you have Hulu, it might be the perfect time to start your Seinfeld marathon.
 I mean, nine seasons will take you a while to get through.
 Especially since the episodes you caught on syndication were only a very, very small sample of episodes that were originally broadcast.